 Many of you asked how to make this fabulous Caldo de Pollo or Chicken Soup Mexican Style in an Instant Pot.
-For the ones who never made this recipe before and do not have an Instant Pot, here is the original version of this soup.
+For the ones who have never made this recipe before and do not have an Instant Pot, here is the original version of this soup.

 What is Caldo de Pollo